psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/vehicles_solutions.rst

 assumed by this manual, but a brief summary may be `obtained from here <https://wiki.digiultsparrow.space/en/academic/notes/astronomical-ccd-image-preprocessing>`_.

-The implementation of image preprocessing is done by the PreprocessSolution class (see :py:class:`opihiexarata.opihi.preprocess.OpihiPreprocessSolution`).
+The implementation of image preprocessing is done by the OpihiPreprocessSolution class (see :py:class:`opihiexarata.opihi.preprocess.OpihiPreprocessSolution`).
 However, because the preprocessing of CCD images is pretty standard and simple and involves only one method, this solution does not require an engine and